 “This is all very interesting, but how doable is this in the real world?
 I can easily spot demographic diversity, but how am I supposed to spot skill diversity?”
 I won’t lie to you, you will have to do a little homework to make sure you can create a diverse set of skills and personalities, but it requires much less effort and time than you might think.
 And it boils down to only 3 steps:

 - Nail your job description: make sure that both the hiring manager and yourself have a clear picture of the tasks and responsibilities for the vacancy in question.
 If you’re hiring a Sales Rep that will have to spend their day cold calling, for instance, resilience and logical reasoning are two key traits to look for in candidates.
-Make sure you have mapped out the skills and personality traits required to be a top performer (if you need a little help with this, we’ve created a series of Hiring Playbooks for some additional guidance).
+Make sure you have mapped out the skills and personality traits required to be a top performer.

 - Take a look at your team: once you’re clear on the necessary skills and personality traits, it’s always a great idea to see which of the above are already available within your existing team.
 After you have carried out this internal benchmark, you will be able to see the strong points and weak points of your team.
 Which skills does it already have covered?
 Which skills are necessary but currently lacking?
 Finding out is simpler than you might think; there are plenty of assessment tools that can help with that (but why not make it a fun experience, too?).